David Watts, Manager

 David’s skills include all facets of the AHO programs delivered to partnering Councils and the community, including regularly backing up for staff and consultants during their absence.

-Phil has been an archaeological adviser and consultant to the Aboriginal Heritage Office since 2003.
+Phil has been an archaeological with the Aboriginal Heritage Office since 2003.
 He has over 30 years experience in all aspects of Aboriginal heritage management.
 Phil’s role has involved a multitude of tasks such as development assessments, archaeological investigation and advice to Councils on management plans for Aboriginal sites.

 He has been involved with cultural and natural heritage conservation for many years, with participation in such diverse projects as mapping areas of cultural heritage in Peru and Russia and surveying endangered snow leopards in Mongolia, as well as leading Aboriginal site surveys and preparing site management plans in many regions of Australia.